EEOB-BioData/BCB546X-R/_episodes/06-data-structures-part2.md

 Note, the vector returned will always have the same length as the first argument and contains positions in the second argument.

-Because match() returns where it finds a particular value, match()’s output can be used to join two dataframes together by a shared column.
+Because match() returns where it finds a particular value, match()’s output can be used to join two data frames together by a shared column.
 Here we’ll merge two datasets to explore recombination rates around a degenerate sequence motif that occurs in repeats.
 The first dataset contains estimates of the recombination rate for all windows within 40kb of each motif (for two motif variants).
 The second dataset (motif_repeats.txt) contains which repeat each motif occurs in.
 Our goal is to merge